theam/aday-ondemand-loop/docs/guide/content/admin.md

 <a id="download_root"></a>
 **`download_root`**
-Defines the destination directory where project-organized files from remote repositories (e.g., Zenodo, Figshare) are downloaded.
+Defines the destination directory where project-organized files from [remote repositories](../user_guide/supported_repositories) (e.g., Dataverse, Zenodo) are downloaded.
 These files are accessible through the Files app integration.

 - **Default**: `~/loop_downloads`